Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Cost

-As a general rule, metal doors are the least expensive residential doors on the market, however not all metal doors are made the same or incorporate the same core materials, structural frames or paints.
-So quality and price may vary from one door manufacturer to another.
+As a general rule, metal doors are the least expensive residential doors on the market, however, not all metal doors are made the same or incorporate the same core materials, structural frames or paints.
+So, quality and price may vary from one door manufacturer to another.

-Fibreglass doors are typically more expensive than metal doors, but again each manufacturer will use their own specified core materials, and you will find a variety of different qualities and prices.
+Fibreglass doors are typically more expensive than metal doors, but again, each manufacturer will use their own specified core materials, and you will find a variety of different qualities and prices.

 Wood doors can be split into two categories.
 Solid wood doors are typically more expensive than both metal and fibreglass doors, but it depends on what type of wood you choose.
-Veneer wooden doors (glued wooden strips of wood on a frame) can range from being competitive with fibreglass or more expensive depending on the core materials being used and the quality that is being built in.
+Veneer wooden doors (glued wooden strips of wood on a frame) can range from being competitive with fibreglass or more expensive, depending on the core materials being used and the quality that is being built in.

 Durability & Maintenance

-Wood doors are highly prone to hot, cold, wet and dry weather resulting in moisture damage that may include rot, dry rot, mould, warping, delimitation and even insect infestation.
+Wood doors are highly prone to hot, cold, wet and dry weather, resulting in moisture damage that may include rot, dry rot, mould, warping, delimitation and even insect infestation.
 However, some types of wood perform much better than others.
 Solid wood doors will last much longer than doors made with veneers and may last anywhere from 10 to 30 years.
 Wood doors require regular maintenance and repair when issues arise.
-The longer a wooden door is neglected, the more non-reversible the potential damage.
+The longer a wooden door is neglected, the more irreversible the potential damage.

 Note: like most consumer products, steel, wood and fibreglass doors are made and marketed to different budgets - depending on the quality of the door, not all door brands will perform the same.